autocontracts/lightstreams/white-paper.md

 # Introduction

-This white paper outlines plans to develop the [Lightstreams network](http://lightstreams.network)[[2]](http://lightstreams.io/), a peer-to-peer digital publishing network for content ranging from books, magazines, music, TV to movies.
+This white paper outlines plans by Autonomous Contracts [[1]](http://autocontracts.io/) to develop the [Lightstreams network](http://lightstreams.network)[[2]](http://lightstreams.io/), a peer-to-peer digital publishing network for content ranging from books, magazines, music, TV to movies.

-The Lightstreams network is a blockchain network that enables artists to publish digital content directly to consumers, replacing traditional online intermediaries including Amazon, Spotify or Netflix.
-Artists being musicians, authors, directors and any other digital content curator.
+The Lightstreams network is a blockchain network that enables artists to publish digital content directly to consumers, replacing existing online distribution channels.
+In the Lightstreams context, artists are musicians, songwriters, composers, authors, directors and any other digital content curator.

-The music streaming industry is a $16Bn market, on-demand video is $24Bn and the e-Books industry is $15Bn.
+The music streaming industry is a $16Bn market[[3]](http://www.ifpi.org/global-statistics.php), on-demand video is $24Bn[[4]](https://www.statista.com/download/outlook/whiterpaper/VideoOnDemand_Outlook_1016.pdf) and the e-Books industry is $15Bn[[5]](https://www.statista.com/statistics/280249/global-e-book-revenue-by-region/).
 These are healthy growing markets with growth rates between 6% to 15%.
 However, we believe these markets are open to disruption by the intersection of peer-to-peer file sharing and blockchain technology.
 This combination opens up the possibility for people to buy and sell content directly between one another.
 <p align="center">
 <img src="/images/peer-to-peer-sales.png">
 <br>